HigherOrderCO/Bend/docs/syntax.md

   Some { value }
   None

-type Tree:
+type Tree(T):
-  Node { value, ~left, ~right }
+  Node { value: T, ~left: Tree(T), ~right: Tree(T) }
   Leaf
 ```

 Type names must be unique, and should have at least one constructor.

+For a generic or polymorphic type, all type variables used in the constructors must be declared first in the type definition with `type Name(type_var1, ...):`

 Each constructor is defined by a name followed by its fields.
+The fields can be annotated with types that will be checked when creating values of that type.

 The `~` notation indicates a recursive field.
 To use `fold` statements with a type its recursive fields must be correctly marked with `~`.